alibaba/tengine/docs/modules/proc-module.md

 Context: `process`

-The directive specifies the time to wait before process start.
+The directive specifies the time to wait before process starts.

 ## respawn ##